infinum/JS-justTodoIt/Nextjs.md

 ### 1.3.3.
 Todo details

-D the same as above, but for the Todo details page.
+Do the same as above, but for the Todo details page.
 Red the `id` from the context `req` and fetch the Todo details from the API server.

 ```tsx
 // src/pages/[id].tsx